teamdatatonic/geospatial-classification/README.md

 ## Creating a Google Cloud project

-Before you begin, it is recommended to create a new Google Cloud project so that the activities from this lab do not interfere with other existing projects.You may refer to the official documentation ([Creating and Managing Projects]) for detailed instructions.
+Before you begin, it is recommended to create a new Google Cloud project so that the activities from this lab do not interfere with other existing projects.
+You may refer to the official documentation ([Creating and Managing Projects]) for detailed instructions.

 [Creating and Managing Projects]: https://cloud.google.com/resource-manager/docs/creating-managing-projects